CodeKrakken/vue-calendar/README.md

 # Vue Calendar (work in progress)
-A simple day planner, build as a tech test.
+A simple day planner, built as a tech test.
 This is a frontend only, single page app coded in JavaScript, Vue, HTML and CSS.

 ## Installation and Usage
 * Clone the repository